 The Peace for Pekapeka Hīkoi marching through the streets of Waitara, 21st September 2016 - photo by Jane Dove Juneau

 By the end of 2018, it was clear that we were not going to achieve the goal of the New Plymouth District Council giving back this land to the Waitara hapu of Manukorihi and Otaraua.

 Yes, the final Waitara Lands deal ended up being much better than when this legislation started.
 It certainly needed to be.
 The dial on the negotiations had shifted a little way, but not to the extent of real justice being delivered to the people who most deserved it.

-The Waitara Lands Bill remained an opportunity that needed much more political courage than it got.
+The Waitara Lands Bill was signed into law on 12th December 2018, and it remains a missed opportunity that needed much more political courage than it got.

 The NPDC officers would often say that it was the best deal that they could offer, because their hands were tied by financial and legal obligations.
 But every child of Taranaki will eventually come to understand that the ideas of fiduciary responsibility and perpetual leases are the legal constructions of coercive power and privilege that should not apply at all to stolen property.

 That the complete return of these historic lands was never seriously on the negotiating table will be the ongoing shame of this transaction – and the reason why the Council and the Crown are still left with an unresolved grievance for yet another generation.

 So this is a story that is not over.
 As I edit this introduction, it is June 2023 and the Taranaki Daily News has just published a front-page feature on the Waitara Lands.